pow25/vergilplus/README.md

     &nbsp;&nbsp;&nbsp;&nbsp;b.
 It will search all courses in our database that are related to specified topics<br />
     &nbsp;&nbsp;&nbsp;&nbsp;c.
 It will recommend 4 courses(usually) based on previous students' reviews of those courses.
 The recommendation is also based on user's previous taken courses.<br />

-Technology used: Java, Travis CI, Maven, Spring, Junit, Mysql, python, sonarclound, PMD, Jacoco+Codecov, AWS Lex, Google Cloud Natural Language
+***Technology used: Java, Travis CI, Maven, Spring, Junit, Mysql, python, sonarclound, PMD, Jacoco+Codecov, AWS Lex, Google Cloud Natural Language API***